alzunelak/ts-mui-nextjs-starter/content/pages/index.md

     items:
       - type: Card
         title: Honeycomb
-        text: >+
+        text: >

-          I got an order for an event since and they recommended and now a client has booked me to design wedding invitations."
+          I got an order for an event to bake since they liked my work they recommended and to their friends now a client has booked me to design wedding invitations.
         image:
           type: Image
           url: /images/nextjs.svg